 Pilates mat classes are performed on a yoga or Pilates mat where the instructor guides practitioners through a progression of exercises that warms the body and lungs, mobilizes the spine and joints, and strengthens the core and body.
 This class is accessible for all bodies and ages.
 No experience required.

-This 60 minute class will incorporate mat, barre, and centre work in order to strengthen the core, legs, and feet.
-Be prepared to learn basic ballet positions and vocabulary, as ballet combinations will also be used as conditioning exercises.
-In addition to conditioning, this class will focus on performance qualities, such as straight legs, pointed feet, turnout, etc. These concepts can be applied to various other movement arts, such as pole and aerials!
-All levels welcome.
-Ballet slippers or socks highly recommended.
+Ballet Barre is a 60 minute follow-along, beginner level class for anyone interested in building ballet technique and vocabulary.
+Combinations will be given in order to strengthen the core, legs, and feet, while also building stamina.
+In addition to basic technique, this class will also focus on performance qualities, such as straight legs, pointed feet, turnout, line enhancement, etc. These concepts can be applied to various other movement arts, such as pole and aerials!
+Ballet slippers or socks required.

 Iron Core is a 45 minute conditioning class that brings you functional, total body exercises to boost your performance no matter what your choice activity is.
 This quick paced class uses music inspired movement that will push you to your limits and beyond.
 Targeting the hips, shoulders, and everything in between will make your core as hard as iron!
 All levels welcome.